+Risks impacting TFG Opportunities and r

-- Failure to properly understand the impact of IT innovation in the retail sector could undermine the future growth and success of the Group. - Increased risks of cyber security incidents that threaten the privacy of our employee and customerrelated data. - Increasing reliance on IT has raised the significance of potential IT failures within the Group. - TFG recognises the importance of IT and continues to invest in this area as prioritised in our digital transformation strategy. - We continue to invest in cyber security and the Risk Committee is regularly updated on IT-related risks and mitigation plans. - IT disaster recovery plans are in place across the Group and are regularly reviewed.
+Failure to properly understand the impact of IT innovation in the retail sector could undermine the future growth and success of the Group.
+Increased risks of cyber security incidents that threaten the privacy of our employee and customerrelated data.
+Increasing reliance on IT has raised the significance of potential IT failures within the Group.
+TFG recognises the ir prioritised in our digi We continue to invest updated on IT-related IT disaster recovery previewed.

+Trend Term

-Trend Term Strategic pillars Increasing S - M - L
+Increasing S - M -